aatifsohel/100-days-of-code/round-2-log.md

 ### R2D27 - Apr 12, 2023
 Today I learnt about constructor function and new operator and prototypes in javascript.
 Prototype inheritance and prototype chain.
 This topic is very confusing and I didn't get it fully.
 I coded for 1 hour and watched theory lecture around 2 hours.
 In figma design, I did basic design of layout and websites.

+### R2D28 - Apr 13, 2023
+Today, I learnt about javascript OOP prototypal inheritance on built-in objects and ES6 classes.
+Solved a mini coding challenge (without error).
+I coded for 1 hour and watched around 2 hour of lectures.